xLSX285/EnterpriseG/README.md

 - List of features that will be removed if set to true in build.ps1

 # Known "issues" with EnterpriseG
-- `EnterpriseG` Insider Preview builds cannot be updated through Windows Update, you have to get another ISO and perform an inplace upgrade. - `Microsoft doesn't officially offer EnterpriseG as Edition to the public.
-That's why.`
+- `EnterpriseG` Insider Preview builds cannot be updated through Windows Update, you have to get another ISO and perform an inplace upgrade.
 - Factory resetting Windows will display an `OOBE_EULA` error during setup. **[How to fix (step 3)](https://www.howto-connect.com/fix-oobeeula-error-something-went-wrong-windows-10-or-11/)**
-- Factory resetting Windows will remove the additional registry keys that are responsible for Microsoft Account login support for EnterpriseG and more important components. **[Heres how to add them back super easily.](https://pastebin.com/ye0ZyPcu)**
+- Factory resetting Windows will remove the additional registry keys that are responsible for Microsoft Account login support for EnterpriseG etc. **[Heres how to add them back super easily.](https://pastebin.com/ye0ZyPcu)**
-- Inplace upgrade fails on some versions of Windows 11
+- Inplace upgrade fails on some versions of Windows 11 (especially inplace upgrade from 19041 -> 22000/22621.) fix needed.

 # TODO
 - More script optimizations!